-The new RGM Model 801 Professional Aircraft hand-wound pilot’s watch belongs to the rare breed of mechanical timekeepers that are powered not by a Swiss made ebauche or a Japanese caliber, but feature a movement, which is (at least partially) made in the United States.
-The RGM caliber 801 that counts seconds inside the new timekeeper was first revealed in 2008, but went into a full production only a couple of years later.
+The new RGM Model 801 Professional Aircraft belongs to the rare breed of mechanical timekeepers that are powered not by a Swiss-made or a Japanese caliber, but feature a movement, which is (at least partially) made in the United States.
+The RGM caliber 801 that counts seconds inside the new timekeeper was first revealed in 2008 but went into a full production only a couple of years later.

 Somewhat resembling old Rolex movements (the caliber 618 Type 1a is the first that comes to mind,) the RGM caliber 801 features high level of decoration including rhodium or gold plating, as well as Circular Cote de Geneve pattern, circular graining and bevelling (the one that RGM prefers to call “anglage”).

-As you can see on the picture above, the stainless steel body of the watch comes in gunmetal finish that seems to be only appropriate for a military-themed timekeeper.
+As you can see in the picture above, the stainless steel body comes in gunmetal finish that is only appropriate for a military-themed timekeeper.

 Accordingly, its dial is, too, designed to resemble numerous gauges of a WWII-era warplane with their busy, but still easy to read displays.
 The effect comes courtesy of clean sans-serif fonts and soft colors that don’t put too much strain on the eyes.